vanjac/SeatingChartGenerator/README.md

 ## SeatingChartCreator
 SeatingChartCreator program is used to create / randomize seating charts and design "constraints" for students.

 On the left side of the window is the file panel.
-There is a `LOAD FILE` button at the top, which is used to load classes, desk layouts, constraints, and previously created seating charts.
+There is a `LOAD FILE` button at the top, which is used to load student lists, desk layouts, constraints, and previously created seating charts.
 Below that is a menu with options to save constraints or the seating chart, or clear all constraints.

-When you load a class file, a list of students will appear in the `STUDENTS` list on the right.
+When you load a student list Excel file, a list of students will appear in the `STUDENTS` list on the right.
 This list is scrollable with a tiny scrollbar to the right (it is not always obvious that it is scrollable).

 When you load a desk layout file, the desk arrangement will appear as a group of blue rectangles with Xs in the corners.
 You need at least a class file and a desk layout file loaded to use most of the functions of the program.